sanvatsarkaranuj/EngineeringDesign6/README.md

 1. Keeping an eye on the children: My main responsibility is make sure that the children are safe and taken care of.
 No child is allowed alone within the school without some adult supervision.
 2. Lunch/Bathroom Breaks: Small children often struggle with tasks such as unpackaging food items and utilizing stalls and sinks.
 Children must be monitored when using the bathroom to ensure their sanitation and that their lavatory needs are met.
-3. Playing.:Young children have a ton of energy and need constant attention.
+3. Playing: Young children have a ton of energy and need constant attention.
 Its important to engage with them and make them feel seen and heard.

 Here is the link to the Mile Square website, so you can learn more about the kind of work that we do:
 [Mile Square Early Learning Center](https://www.mselc1979.org/)